brainit-consulting/chess/public/player-user-guide.md

 ### Human vs AI

 - You play against the computer.
-- Choose AI difficulty (Easy / Medium / Hard).
+- Choose AI difficulty (Easy / Medium / Hard / Max Thinking).
 - Choose **Play as White** or **Play as Black**.
 - You can switch sides mid-game if you want.